Celebrations break out as Punjab, Haryana farmers head home after 'victory' of their protests | Headlines

 A family came all the way from Chandigarh to welcome farmers near Singhu on the Delhi-Haryana border.

-Because of the large convoy of tractor trolleys and other vehicles, traffic jams could be witnessed at many places on Delhi-Haryana national highway.
+Because of the large convoy of tractor trolleys and other vehicles, vehicular traffic slowed down at many places on Delhi-Ambala and Delhi-Rohtak national highways.

 At Khanauri near Punjab, villagers assembled in large numbers to welcome the agitators and also burst firecrackers amid a celebratory mood.